Two-weight extrapolation on function spaces and applications: Introduction

+Moreover, the inequality \eqref{eq:vec-FS} is sharp in the sense that the exponent $[p/q]+1$ cannot be replaced by $[p/q]$. \end{corollary}

-In Section \ref{sec:modular}, for a Young function $\Phi$ and a weight $w$, we give two-weight extrapolation results on modular spaces $\rho_w^{\Phi}$.
+The paper is organized as follows.
+In Section \ref{sec:weights}, we present some preliminaries, definitions, and some auxiliary results that will be used throughout the paper.
+We also introduce Banach function spaces and present some examples under the framework of the general function spaces.
+Section \ref{sec:BFS} is devoted to proving our main results, Theorem \ref{thm:Aq}--Corollary \ref{cor:FS-Lp}.
+In Section \ref{sec:modular}, for a Young function $\Phi$ and a weight $w$, we build some extrapolation results on modular spaces $\rho_w^{\Phi}$.
 Theorem \ref{thm:ModAi} can be viewed as a two-weight version of \cite[Theorem 3.1]{CGMP}.
 Then Corollary \ref{cor:BFSMod} is a hybrid of Theorem \ref{thm:BFSAi} and Theorem \ref{thm:ModAi}.
 As a consequence, Corollary \ref{cor:TM} gives a control of an operator $T$ by the maximal operator $M_A$ locally.
-In addition, compared to \cite[Theorems 4.6 and 4.7]{CMM}, Theorems \ref{thm:PhiA1} and \ref{thm:PhiAi} are respectively formulated by the boundedness of $M_v$ instead of $M'_v$.
-Based on these results above, in Section \ref{sec:CF}, we obtain Coifman-Fefferman type's inequalities on modular spaces, recovering those in \cite{CLPR, L10, LPRR}.
+In addition, compared to \cite[Theorem 4.36]{CMM}, Theorems \ref{thm:PhiA1} and \ref{thm:PhiAi} are respectively formulated by the boundedness of $M_v$ instead of $M'_v$.
+In Section \ref{sec:comm}, following the ideas in \cite{BMMST}, we establish sharp two-weight extrapolation for commutators in the context of weighted Banach function spaces (cf. Theorem \ref{thm:TTb}).

-We end up with two-weight extrapolation for commutators in Section \ref{sec:comm}.
-As we mention previously, the authors in \cite{BMMST} obtained extrapolation results for commutators on weighted Lebesgue spaces.
-Following this idea, we establish a sharp two-weight analogue in the setting of weighted Banach function spaces (cf. Theorem \ref{thm:TTb}).
 Then Bloom type estimates for commutators originated in \cite{Blo85} are given in Theorems \ref{thm:TaTb} and \ref{thm:CbIa}.
+Finally, Section \ref{sec:app} contains a variety of applications of extrapolation theorems, such as local decay estimates, Coifman-Fefferman type's inequalities, Muckenhoupt-Wheeden and Saywer's conjectures for many operators, and two-weight inequalities for certain Littlewood-Paley operators and Fourier integral operators.